Welcome too the official website for OIW!

 Taylor was always a great hand in wrestling, and an underrated one to boot.
 His time spent with

-that was fantastic in the ring.
+WWE and WCW was one that never got much notice from anyone.
+He was a technically gifted athletethat was fantastic in the ring.
 His charisma was his downfall and it prevented either company from fully

 getting behind him.